julprat/CourseDP_hub/intro.md

 # Introduction

-This sample book contains the exercises, code and additional material for the course **Dynamic Programming and Reinforcement Learning** of Julien Prat
+This book contains the exercises, code and additional material for the course **Dynamic Programming and Reinforcement Learning** of Julien Prat

 Academic Year 2024